Rehima1/Resume_Screening_model/README.md

 ## Overview

 I initially designed this model for myself to identify job opportunities that best align with my skills and experience.
 However, I quickly realized its potential to benefit both HR teams and job seekers, streamlining the hiring process and improving job matching accuracy.
 This project isn't just about automation it's about empowering job seekers (like me 😄 ) and recruiters with data driven insights to make smarter career and hiring decisions.
+I plan to make this system free for job seekers because I know how stressful the job search process can be.
+I personally struggled to find free platforms that could make it easier, so I want to lend a helping hand to those in the same shoes as me.

 ## Features